Cleveland’s famous for the Rock and Roll Hall, West Side Market, and the Fed

 But 50 yards away, and a walk in the rain, there’s also the Great Lakes Science Center (GreatScience.com or 216-866-4506) overlooking Lake Erie.
 With 400 hands-on educational displays, it succeeds in its goal to make science fun.
 Its one of America’s largest interactive science museums.
 You could spend days there.

 Why else go to Cleveland?
-Let’s skip the nightclubs other than to say the best rooftop bar is often said to be the Velvet Dog, in the so-called Warehouse District (which used to be just that); the most famous rock acts are found at The Agora, a historic concert club where Bruce Springsteen got his start; and Fat Fish Blue is where you’ll find the blues.
+Let’s skip the nightclubs other than to say the best rooftop bar is often said to be the Velvet Dog, in the so-called Warehouse District (which used to be just that); the most famous rock acts are found at The Agora, a historic concert club where Bruce Springsteen got his start.

 Besides nightclubs, there are walking trails and other attractions.
 But for most visitors like myself, history and culture and museums are what the city is all about.